-For the New Jersey Author Adventures Trail, we profile the birthplace of James Fenimore Cooper and a childhood home of Stephen Crane.
-We also offer information about the F. Scott Fitzgerald collection at Princeton University, some of which can now be viewed online.
-These three literary geniuses are perhaps only connected by the geography of New Jersey, as they are from very different eras and write about different subjects.
-However, a common thread in their works may be that they are a social commentary about the people of the time.
+For the New Jersey Author Adventures Trail, we profile the birthplace of James Fenimore Cooper, a childhood home of Stephen Crane, the college library of F. Scott Fitzgerald, the home of newspaper icon T. Thomas Fortune, and the clinic of Dr. James Still, an herbalist and writer.
+These geniuses are perhaps only connected by the geography of New Jersey, as they are from very different eras and write about different subjects.
+However, a common thread in their works may be that they represent a social commentary about the people of the time.

-In more recent years, one of the most famous Young Adult authors in US history, who emerged mostly in the 1970s and 1980s, came from New Jersey–Judy Blume.
-She wrote many bestselling books, including the continuously popular Are You There God?
+Beginning in 1969, one of the most famous Young Adult authors in US history emerged from New Jersey–Judy Blume.
+She wrote bestselling books, including the continuously popular Are You There God?
 It’s Me, Margaret.
 In 2010, Blume was inducted into the New Jersey Hall of Fame, which has a mobile museum.
-Though technology has changed in the course of her publishing, the timeless characters and plots have kept Blume’s place in public and school libraries.
+Later in life, she moved to the Florida Keys.

 Click any link below for author and place information.